xcoderzach/menu/README.md

 ###minVelocity
   Minimum velocity that the menu will launch at.
-This will prevent the menu from creeping along at 1 pixel per second.
+This will prevent the menu from creeping along at a fraction of a pixel per second.

 ###maxVelocity
   Maximum velocity that the menu will launch at.